stevenwudi/autonomous_driving/README.md

 The report can be found in the following Overleaf project: [Visual Recognition for Autonomous Driving](https://www.overleaf.com/read/wwstzqxkjcxb)

 ## Presentation
-The project presentation can be found in this [link] (https://docs.google.com/presentation/d/1pATMrlv-86Eotm-Z1qS7ohpkkS3RFFPdB2qlYrZ8-4Y/edit?usp=sharing).
+The project presentation can be found in this [link](https://docs.google.com/presentation/d/1pATMrlv-86Eotm-Z1qS7ohpkkS3RFFPdB2qlYrZ8-4Y/edit?usp=sharing).

 ## Weights

-The weights of the different models can be found [here] (https://drive.google.com/open?id=0B3z5gWH7cHJiWm1pUVRoOFd3dTQ).
+The weights of the different models can be found [here](https://drive.google.com/open?id=0B3z5gWH7cHJiWm1pUVRoOFd3dTQ).

 ## Object Recognition
 **Introduction**